|Thank You, Mr. Faulker

 by Maryrose Wood

 Cute.
 Clever.
 Filled with great vocabulary.
 My Classical/Charlotte Mason educated kids loved all the references to Latin, literature and poetry!
 And they were captivated by the story, too!
 Excellent read aloud for the whole family.
+The audio is fantastic!

 by Louisa May Alcott

 One of our favorite read alouds ever!
 (Ages 14, 12, 10) What a delightful bunch of characters and stories!
 This is one of those books (like Winnie-the-Pooh) that makes you nod and think, “Yes, this is exactly the way life is.
 This is truth.”
 It doesn’t matter that the setting is over a hundred years ago.
 Children are the same.
 Like when we read Anne of Green Gables, there were so many points where we laughed together and found favorite lines to quote.
 Wonderful author.
 Wonderful book.

 The kids love this one so much!
 Cute Christmas read for the whole family.

 2nd read (2018): This book is just as delightful as the first time – maybe even more so because we now go to a traditional (Presbyterian) church, so it is more relevant to my kids lives.